before you buy

 - automatic transmission

 A two-wheel-drive vehicle sends power to only two of the four wheels.
-The curb weight of a 4x2 vehicle is generally lighter than a comparable 4x4, which translates to slightly higher towing/payload capability.
+The curb weight of a 4x2 vehicle is generally lighter than a comparable 4x4, which translates to slightly higher towing and payload capability.

 A four-wheel-drive vehicle sends power to all four wheels.
 4x4 vehicles are generally slightly heavier than 4x2 vehicles, but they offer greater control while driving on slick or uneven surfaces.